SINTEF/entities-service/README.md

 ---

-For production, use a public MongoDB, and follow the same instructions above for building and running the Entities Service Docker image, but exchange the `--target` value with `production`, put in the proper value for the `entity_service_mongo_uri` environment value, possibly add the `entity_service_mongo_user` and `entity_service_mongo_password` environment variables as well, if needed.
+For production, use a public MongoDB, and follow the same instructions above for building and running the Entities Service Docker image, but exchange the `--target` value with `production`, put in the proper value for the `entities_service_mongo_uri` environment value, possibly add the `entities_service_mongo_user` and `entities_service_mongo_password` environment variables as well, if needed.

 ### Using Docker Compose